 We couldn't have asked for a better partner for this event than Monkey Town Brewing Company - the perfect finish line for a long day on the bike!
 With close to 20 original beers on tap, the brewery offers a wide range of high quality craft beer along with a full menu for lunch and dinner.

 Next door to the brewery and run by the same family, 1st Avenue Pizza, Books & Treats serves up delicious pizza made with all-natural ingredients.
-We'll have an all-you-can-eat spread of these awesome pizzas waiting for you at the finish line!
 You should also take a minute to check out the bookstore that occupies the front of the pizza shop.
 It's amazing and will have you planning a return trip to spend some time browsing the selections - and sampling the gelato!

 Big thanks to our friends at Rhea County Economic & Community Development for helping us put on this event!
 We're excited to show off Dayton and the fantastic cycling available in this part of the Chattanooga region.